ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 In order to make use of x5u, a DANCEr would have to define a new URI scheme that explained how to get the right key from DNS.

+# Protocol implementations

+For each protocol implementation, a specific usage document needs to be published.
+In this document, the DANCE protocol requirements and usage needs to be specified (this is refered above as the "How to DANCE" document).
+These documents should as a minimum contain the following sections:

+- Specifics on naming: How the name of the client is defined and how this is related to the name in a DNS zone.
+This defines the organization of the related DNS zone.
+Whether a flat namespace is used, or a way to use a DNS Zone hierarchy is applied to this usage. (see notes above on DNS zone design)
+- Privacy: If the subject name is a personal identifier, how to protect that name from being exposed in the DNS zone. {{?RFC7929}} describes one way to handle privacy for personal identifiers in DNS.
+- TTL: Recommended TTL settings for records in this usage
+- Security: Security considerations for this usage

 # Security Considerations

 ## Confidentiality